AHC Committees and working groups

 These working groups were established to support ongoing contributions to the implementation of the National Hydrogen Strategy and other policy objectives.
 They meet more frequently than the committees, and also include people from outside the membership (primarily governments and research organisations).

-1. Work with government(s) to develop an international certification scheme that verifies and tracks:
+Work with government(s) to develop a hydrogen certification scheme that verifies and tracks:

 • Production technology